1.1 About your Contract

 You should contact us as soon as possible to tell us you are responsible for the Property so we can bill you accurately.
 We can also tell you about our other tariffs.
-You can find details of all our tariffs at eonenergy.com/services, or call us on 0333 202 4608.
+You can find details of all our tariffs at eonenergy.com/services or you can call us on 0333 202 4608.

 If you are a landlord and your tenant has moved out and no-one else has moved in, you will be charged if you use Energy while the Property is empty.
 Unless you use Energy for mainly domestic purposes, we’ll supply you on our terms and conditions for business customers.
 Our Terms and Conditions for Small and Medium Enterprises are available at eonenergy.com/smeconditions.